original-picture/JUCE/README-fork.md

         If you click off the child window and then back on, and THEN try alt tabbing, its active status is maintained
 - [ ] on macOS, minimizing a window that has children will make the children disappear during the minimization animation.
       Doesn't affect behavior, but looks ugly
-- [ ] because of the way macOS's miniaturization system works, it's possible to deminiaturize a child window whose parent is still miniaturized.
+- [X] because of the way macOS's miniaturization system works, it's possible to deminiaturize a child window whose parent is still miniaturized.
       This causes all kinds of weird behavior
-  * I tried writing a fix but that introduced all sorts of other weirdness
+  * I wrote a workaround that recursively deminimises the child window's ancestors whenever one gets deminimised
+    - [ ] because `windowDidDeminiaturize` gets called after the window deminiaturises, the deminiaturisation animation for ancestor windows plays after the child window deminiaturises.
+          Everything works correctly, but it just looks kind of ugly
 - [ ] `SC_RESTORE` doesn't cause `setMinimised (false)` to get called, but the window restores anyway??
+- [X] on macos, attempting to minimise a window that has a parent and at least one child *and* is *not* the key window will cause it to immediately deminimise
+  * fixed by checking for this case and just setting the window as key before minimising it
+    - [X] for some reason that introduced a new bug, where minimising a window in the aforementioned state would cause its parent window to erroneously minimise with it.
+      * for some reason moving `grabFocus()` before the `clearNativeTopLevelParent()` workaround fixed everything
+- [ ] on macos, minimisation animations sometimes don't play (the window will just disappear)
+  * I think the window manager does this if too many windows get minimised in a short period of time (maybe it's trying to conserve resources by limiting the number of animations that can play simultaneously?)
+  * not a behavioral issue, just looks kind of bad

 # Changes to existing parts of JUCE